 T & U & V & W & X & Y & Z

 Technology Usage Policy; Tobacco, Drug and Alcohol Policy; Transportation Policy; Unenrolled Children Policy; Work Health and Safety Policy

 A summary of a number of policies are listed below.

 The Board of Directors works in partnership with the Preschool Authorised Supervisor/Manager to operate the centre based ‘Wingham Preschool’ service and the ‘Flying Fox Mobile Preschool’ service.
-As part of your child’s enrolment, a parent becomes a member of ‘Wingham District Preschool Kindergarten’ and are welcome to join the ‘Board of Directors’ at the annual general meeting in March.
+As part of your child’s enrolment, a parent becomes a member of ‘Wingham Preschool’ and are welcome to join the ‘Board of Directors’ at the annual general meeting in March.
 Attending board meetings is a way to be actively involved in the Preschool’s management and planning.

 Parental Interaction and Involvement in the Service Policy

 Educators welcome you to be a part of your child’s learning and development.
 You are welcome to share with educators any ideas or ask for information about how you can be involved in the preschool service.
 Newsletters include events and suggestions of how you can be involved with the preschool service.
 If you have a skill you would like to share with us e.g. sewing, pottery, playing an instrument, cooking, teaching us another language, please discuss this with educators.
 Any way you are involved is welcome and appreciated.

 Medication will only be given to your child at Preschool if: